 We have devices which are suitable for continuous real-time monitoring as well as our handheld device, the DustMate, which is ideal for short-term sampling and can be used indoors and outside.

 Our airborne particulate monitors are practical, straightforward to use and provide accurate readings.
 Our monitors measure TSP, PM10, PM2.5 and PM1: the normal sampling standards measured throughout the world.
 The Topas and Osiris monitors are Environment Agency MCERTS certified.

 In workplace mode, they can be used to monitor inhalable, thoracic and respirable fractions.

 In addition to measuring airborne particles, the Osiris and Topas can be used to measure environmental factors such as wind speed and direction, temperature, humidity and rainfall, and a variety of external inputs which can be recorded at the same time.

-iGASair is our gas monitor, capable of measuring up to eight different species of pollutant simultaneously for real-time, remote monitoring.
+iGASair is our gas monitor, capable of measuring up to six different species of pollutant simultaneously for real-time, remote monitoring.

 Turnkey’s dust and gas-monitoring equipment can be used with our AirQ software, AirQWeb and mobile apps.
 Designed in-house by the experts at Turnkey, the software is user-friendly and ideal for managing, displaying and monitoring results.
 Data can easily be reported, collated and compared using the software, and automatic email and SMS alerts set if readings reach chosen levels.
 Graphs and tables can also be exported to Excel spreadsheets for further analysis and reporting purposes.